Generally speaking, there are a number of things someone should know about transacting on DeFi.

 Ethereum DeFi transaction are typically complex and require higher processing fees than typical token transfer transactions.

 The high fee issue may no longer be relevant when Ethereum blockchain expands its capacity to handle more transactions.
+Or when using a DeFi service operating on a blockchain capable of executing transactions much faster than Ethereum.
+These includes blockchains like Solana, Avalanche, Algorand etc.

 Until then DeFi transactions costs are likely to keep increasing, especially as DeFi ecosystem and services attract more and more people.